Updated July 15, 2026

 Win, draw, or away — three outcomes, one honest read.
-The picks below come from looking at how each side actually plays, not who they're supposed to beat on paper.
+Each pick comes from how a side actually plays, not who it's supposed to beat on paper.

 Live